aurorascharff/next15-account-selector/STEPS.md

 ## Use Server Function for the mutation

 - Now the API call.Let's replace this with a function call to the server.
-- (Create new file account.ts with "use server", copy the API code.
+- (Create new file auth.ts with "use server", copy the API code.
 Call the server function inside the onClick.
 Type safe.)
 - Call the server function inside the onClick instead of API.
 Showcase server function in account.ts.
 We can with server functions call server code from the client as a function, it creates a hidden API endpoint.
 Here setting the cookie simulating switching accounts.
 Erroring if the account is not active.
 - Type safe with RPC.
 - Delete api code and api layer.
 No type safety here by the way, I just deleted the endpoint but there was no way to know.